How Google's Business Model Works

 What We Can Learn From Google

-Finding creative ways to get your brand noticed often involve invisible, secretive strategies.
+Finding creative ways to get your brand noticed often involves invisible, secretive strategies.
 Sometimes, the less obvious you are about trying to manipulate consumers and influence markets gives you a very obvious edge over transparent, cliché marketing.